tonysparks/litac/README.md

                          all         Means all types will have reflection values tagged      Means only basic types and types annoted with @typeinfo will have reflection values
-  -test <arg>          Runs functions annotated with @test.  <arg> is a regex of which tests should be run -buildCmd            The underlying C compiler build and compile command.
+  -test <arg>          Runs functions annotated with @test.  <arg> is a regex of which tests should be run -testFile            Runs functions annotated with @test in the supplied source file only -buildCmd            The underlying C compiler build and compile command.
 Variables will
                        be substituted if found:
                           %output%         The executable name